 Always keep your water hose clean, inside and out.
 Remember, you ingest everything that comes through this hose, so be careful.

-Okay, not actually on crack, but it DOES crack more frequently than people think.
-Take the time to inspect your propane hose, and its fittings, on a regular basis.
+Hoses crack more frequently than people think.
+Take the time to inspect your propane hose and its fittings on a regular basis.
 Many campers find themselves in trouble when the nights get cold, and their propane doesn’t work.
-Cracked hose is unsafe and can cause an uneven flow of propane.
+A cracked hose is unsafe and can cause an uneven flow of propane.

 Another important and often overlooked issue with propane is that propane tanks must be re-certified every few years.
 If your tanks aren’t up-to-date, a propane station will refuse to fill them.
 Don’t wait until you are desperate, or you might be forced to buy something new.
 Check your tanks and hose every season to make sure everything is safe.

 Your flushing hose is used to wash out your sewer hose, plus any connections to the black or gray tank.
 It should never be used for potable water, and it must be kept separate at all times from your drinking water hose.

 Far too many RVers toss their hoses into one storage bin, only to fish them out later.
 Once these hoses are stored together, cross-contamination becomes a serious concern.